 CHRIS: Back in July of 2007, you came out of semi-retirement and appeared in a wrestling match for the adult website Ultimate Surrender, which features real, unscripted, wrestling with a sexual twist added.
-Why was is you chose that venue and signed on for a match against a younger, larger, and more experienced opponent, no less?
+Why was it you chose that venue and signed on for a match against a younger, larger, and more experienced opponent, no less?

 GINGER: As a twenty-two-year martial artist, I went into the ring feeling quite confident.
-Bobbi Starr gave me a run for my money, though.
+Bobbi Starr (the girl Ginger wrestled) gave me a run for my money, though.
 She was 20+ years younger than me, taller than me, and a veteran of Ultimate Surrender.
 I won the first round, which pissed Bobby off as no one had ever untied her panties before.
 As soon as the second round began, Bobby, against the rules, kicked out my right knee which I had had surgery on six weeks before.
 I had another surgery after the match, recovered and went on to practice my art for years to come, but hung up my Ultimate Surrender G-string.

 CHRIS: Have you ever thought of returning to the wrestling mat since or will that remain just a one-time thing?